sbatson5/firestore-jest-mock/README.md

   test('no state', async () => {
     await maybeGetUsersInState();

-    // Assert that we call the correct firestore methods expect(mockCollection).toHaveBeenCalledWith('users');
+    // Assert that we call the correct Firestore methods expect(mockCollection).toHaveBeenCalledWith('users');
     expect(mockWhere).not.toHaveBeenCalled();
   });
 });
 ```

-In this test, we don't necessarily care what gets returned from firestore (it's not our job to test firestore), but instead we try to assert that we built our query correctly.
+In this test, we don't necessarily care what gets returned from Firestore (it's not our job to test Firestore), but instead we try to assert that we built our query correctly.

 > If I pass a state to this function, does it properly query the `users` collection?